TcMenu/tcMenu/README.md

 ## Generating a menu from the UI for the impatient

 If you don't want to read the above documentation this gives a very quick start.
-Open the tcMenu Designer UI to start with and ensure the embedded libraries are up to date.
+Open the tcMenu Designer UI and set up your Arduino directory in "Edit -> General Settings", then check the "Library Versions" tab to ensure the embedded libraries are installed / up to date.

-Load the EMF file from an example closest to the hardware you have.
-You'll see the menu tree structure on the left, and the details for each menu when selected on the right.
+Once the tcMenu library directory is located, the "File -> Examples" menu will load with all the exmaples.
+Load the example closest to the hardware you have.
+Once it's open, you'll see the menu tree structure on the left, and the details for each menu when selected on the right.
 Below the menu tree are buttons that manage items in the menu tree.

 Once you've arranged your menu using the UI how you'd like it, choose `Code -> ID & Eeprom analyser` from the menu to check that you've not got any overlapping ranges, then choose `Code -> Generate` from the menu, choose appropriate hardware arrangements and hit generate.

 The Generator is capable of round trip development too - most of the code is offloaded into associated CPP and Header files.